oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Security considerations in this section help achieve the following properties:

-* Claim values issued by the Issuer cannot be obtained by the adversary, if the Holder did not intend to disclose them.
-* Claim values that are not issued by the Issuer cannot be successfully verified by the Verifier, if the Holder forged the Disclosures.
+**Selective Disclosure:** An adversary in the role of the Verifier cannot obtain information from an SD-JWT about any claim name or claim value that was not explicitly disclosed by the Holder unless that information can be derived from other disclosed claims or external sources.

+**Integrity:** The claims verified by a Verifier are a subset of the claims released by the Issuer, even if the Holder is malicious (i.e., a Holder cannot modify claim names or claim values without the Verifier noticing during verification).

+Additionally, Holder Binding can be achieved as described in (#holder_binding_security).

 ## Mandatory signing of the SD-JWT